vrlambert/Udacity-Data-Analysis-Nanodegree/Explore and Summarize Data/wineQualityInfo.txt

    9 - pH: describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic); most wines are between 3-4 on the pH scale

-   10 - sulphates: a wine additive which can contribute to sulfur dioxide gas (S02) levels, wich acts as an antimicrobial and antioxidant
+   10 - sulphates: a wine additive which can contribute to sulfur dioxide gas (S02) levels, which acts as an antimicrobial and antioxidant

    11 - alcohol: the percent alcohol content of the wine